KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
-        <p>Recorded when a user clicks on a mobile push, in-app, email, web popup, or web push message sent via the CleverTap dashboard or through the campaign API. </p><p>The Android push notifications containing deep links to third-party apps are not tracked.</p><p>Important Properties:</p><ul><li>Variant: String value containing an A/B testing campaign's variant name.</li><li>wzrk_c2a: String value containing the action button name of notification clicked events.</li><li>button_id: Visible only when the Notification Clicked event is tracked for button clicks associated with the Image Interstitial template.</li></ul><p>The "Notification Clicked" event is triggered only for CleverTap BSP users if Click tracking is enabled when creating WhatsApp campaigns</p>
+        <p>Recorded when a user clicks on a mobile push, in-app, email, web popup, or web push message sent via the CleverTap dashboard or through the Charged Event Personalization campaign API. </p><p>The Android push notifications containing deep links to third-party apps are not tracked.</p><p>Important Properties:</p><ul><li>Variant: String value containing an A/B testing campaign's variant name.</li><li>wzrk_c2a: String value containing the action button name of notification clicked events.</li><li>button_id: Visible only when the Notification Clicked event is tracked for button clicks associated with the Image Interstitial template.</li></ul><p>The "Notification Clicked" event is triggered only for CleverTap BSP users if Click tracking is enabled when creating WhatsApp campaigns</p>
       </td>
     </tr>